GabenRulez/AntsSimulation/README.md

  - The pheromones diffuse faster or slower depending on the temperature.
  - There are multiple nests (factions) of ants that don't cooperate with each other and prefer to stay separate.
  - Ants die when they're not in their nest for too long.
 They also change their choices depending on their own health.
+ - New ants are born if the situation is

 ### Environment
  - Language: ![Python](https://www.python.org/) `3.10.3`